‘Your Monster’ (2024) Review

-Cancer-stricken Laura Franco (Melissa Barrera) is recovering from surgery when Jacob, her boyfriend of five years breaks up with her.
-Jacob is a playwright and director who had promised Laura the lead in his new feminist musical, but he avoids all contact with her after their relationship ends.
+Cancer-stricken Laura Franco (Melissa Barrera) is recovering from surgery when Jacob, her boyfriend of five years, breaks up with her.
+Jacob is a playwright and director who had promised Laura the lead in his new feminist musical, but after their relationship ends, he avoids all contact with her.

 While Laura recovers in her childhood home, she encounters a monster in her closet (Tommy Dewey), who has apparently been living there her entire life.
 With her mother constantly traveling, Monster – as Laura calls him – has grown adept at living alone, and he orders her out of the house in two weeks.
-However, despite a rough start to their living situation, the two begin to bond over movies and plays, leading to an unlikely friendship.
+Despite a rough start to their living situation, the two begin bonding over movies and plays, leading to an unlikely friendship.
 When she lands an understudy role in Jacob’s musical, Monster teaches Laura to speak up for herself, leading to unfortunate consequences for all involved.

 With horror and rom-coms being my two favorite movie genres, it was a no-brainer that I would see Your Monster as soon as possible.
 I’m a big fan of Melissa Barrera’s work, and I thoroughly enjoyed Tommy Dewey’s performance as the comically dark, sharply-tongued Michael O’Donoghue on Saturday Night (2024).